 How to select the perfume then?

 Coffee beans are usually used for clearing the nasal palate for those who want to smell different perfumes before buying them.
-But even if we believe that the coffee beans are the best palate cleanser, even then you can’t effectively sniff different scents in the perfumy ambiance of the store.
+But even if we believe that coffee beans are the best palate cleanser, even then you can’t effectively sniff different scents in the perfumy ambiance of the store.

 The perfect way to select the perfume is to ask for recommendations from the expert salesman and ask him in what occasions or environments a particular scent can be used ideally (for example, there are different perfumes for office, dinner, and party).

-The salesman then might give you a dozen of options in your desired category.
+The salesman then give you a dozen of options in your desired category.
 For each recommendation, ask the salesman to spray the perfume on some small card or small piece of cloth and write the perfume’s name on it.

 Then go away from the perfumy ambiance of the store to some fresh and sniff each piece of card one by one.
 In between, wait for a while, and take a deep breath.
 Or you can also ask for recommendations if you are on shopping with some friends.